Golden Tea Room: Description

 The Golden Tea Room was constructed to impress guests with the might and power of the regent.
 This was in contrast to the rustic aesthetics codified under his tea master Sen no Rikyū, although it is speculated that Rikyū might have helped in the design.
 The room's opulence was highly unusual and may have also been against wabi-sabi norms.
 At the same time, the simplicity of the overall design with its clean lines could be seen as within the canon.
 The extent of teamaster Rikyū's involvement in the design of the room is not known, however he was in attendance on a number of occasions when tea was being served to guests in the room.

 Hideyoshi's rise from a lower-class background to the most powerful person and unifier of the realm was something completely new in Japanese history.
 Despite the ongoing war under his rule, the country was nevertheless starting to emerge from the violent Sengoku period.
 As the old order broke down and a new one emerged, so did the tastes in art.
 Many warriors who came from provinces outside of the capital did not have deep contacts with the subdued and restrained courtly aesthetics, but searched for something that was more reflective of their character and life experiences.
 A shift in usage of colours, patterns, materials, and gold started already under the predecessor Oda Nobunaga, and was a hallmark of the Azuchi–Momoyama period.
 The shift is represented in the new architectural style of Azuchi Castle and the Jurakudai residence in the Momoyama district of Kyoto, which gave the period its name.
 The Golden Tea Room was a part of this new taste, but unique in the history of the way of tea.

 In popular culture

-The room features in a scene in the 1962 movie Love Under the Crucifix, directed by Kinuyo Tanaka.
+The room features in a scene in the 1962 film Love Under the Crucifix, directed by Kinuyo Tanaka.

 The historic event of the regent presenting tea to the emperor in the room, and the ultimately conflicting relationship between Hideyoshi and his teamaster is shown in the 1989 film Rikyu, by Hiroshi Teshigahara.

-Hyouge Mono (へうげもの Hepburn: Hyōge Mono, literally "Jocular Fellow") is a Japanese manga written and illustrated by Yoshihiro Yamada.
+Hyouge Mono is a Japanese manga written and illustrated by Yoshihiro Yamada.
 It was adapted into an anime series in 2011, and includes the Golden Tea Room in its story.